You can use Hunter to search our collection and find:

 You can search all of the journals we subscribe to using Hunter.
 For more in-depth literature searching, use our databases.
 In the A-Z databases listyou will find a range of specialist search platforms such as OvidSP and EBSCOhost, as well as evidence-based point of care tools.

 You can search across other types of information such as images and multimedia or statistics (PDF) using a range of tools.

-You can access the latest edition of The Grey Book (August 2020) (PDF), edited by Dr Teck Khong, for St George's Hospital guidelines.
+You can access the latest edition of The Grey Book August 2020 (revised February 2021) (PDF), edited by Dr Teck Khong, for St George's Hospital guidelines.

 Guidelines for the Management of Common Medical Emergencies and for the Use of Antimicrobial Drugs or The Grey Book, was first published and edited by Professor Joe Collier in August 1979.
 It is probably the oldest established set of such guidelines in the UK.